-- (3) Ms. Baekgaard's annual base salary rate was established in fiscal 2010 and has been effective as of the first day of each fiscal year - thereafter.
-As a co-founder of the Company she is generally not considered for increases in annual base salary rate. - (4) Ms. Fuller's annual base salary rate was established by her offer letter and was effective as of January 6, 2014. - (5) Mr. Ilagan's annual base salary rate was established by his offer letter and was effective as of July 21, 2014.
+- salary rate was increased to \$325,000, and that annual base salary rate was in effect on February 3, 2014, the first day of fiscal 2015.
+Effective September 7, 2014, Mr. Sierks' annual base salary rate was increased to \$400,000. - (3) Ms. Baekgaard's annual base salary rate was established in fiscal 2010 and has been effective as of the first day of each fiscal year thereafter.
+As a cofounder of the Company she is generally not considered for increases in annual base salary rate. - (4) Ms. Fuller's annual base salary rate was established by her offer letter and was effective as of January 6, 2014. - (5) Mr. Ilagan's annual base salary rate was established by his offer letter and was effective as of July 21, 2014.

 Annual Incentive Compensation.
 In fiscal 2015, the Compensation Committee adopted an annual bonus structure similar to that of fiscal 2014.
 The amount of bonus earned for fiscal 2015 was determined based 35% on net revenue, 40% on operating income performance and 25% on the achievement of strategic goals.
 The Compensation Committee selected net revenue as a performance measure for the Annual Incentive Plan because, we believe top-line growth is important to our shareholders and to the ultimate performance of the Company.
 Top-line growth, however, must be accompanied by improvement to the bottom line, so the Compensation Committee selected operating income as a second performance metric.
-In addition to these financial objectives, the Compensation Committee believes that this addition was appropriate to incentivize a new management team to meet significant strategic objectives key to meeting the Company's long-range strategic plan.
+In addition to these financial objectives, the Compensation Committee added a strategic objectives component to the annual incentive compensation program in fiscal 2015.
+The Committee believes that this addition was appropriate to incentivize a new management team to meet significant strategic objectives key to meeting the Company's long-range strategic plan.
 The Compensation Committee will continue to evaluate both payout levels and performance levels in accordance with business conditions and prevailing market practices.